lemonscrap/lemonscrap.github.io/aboutme.md

 ### My Mods

-Here's a list of some of my personal projects, you might have heard of some!
+Here's a list of some of my personal projects, you might have heard of a few!

 ## [Arcane World](https://minecraft.curseforge.com/projects/arcane-world)